 Koh Lanta has a wide range of accommodation to suit all tastes and budgets, but overall it is a good value island and makes for an affordable base for your trip.

-Some of the place that we have stayed or recommend include:
+Some of the places that we have stayed or recommend include:

-If you are looking for a great value, mid-range hotel on Long Beach Koh Lanta we recommend a stay at the Lanta Resort.
-There are a couple of great swimming pools, a playground, an amazing buffet breakfast and it is right by the beach.
+Mid Range: If you are looking for a great value, mid-range hotel on Long Beach Koh Lanta we recommend a stay at the Lanta Resort.
+There are a couple of great swimming pools, a playground, an amazing buffet breakfast, and it is right by the beach.

 Koh Lanta is a great place to go snorkelling, particularly if you take one of the fabulous snorkelling day trips from Koh Lanta.